ardalis/CleanArchitecture/.github/CONTRIBUTING.md

   so that the issue is linked to the PR (and vice versa) and if/when the PR is merged, the issue is automatically closed.

-Thank for reading this and for considering contributing to this project!
+Thank you for reading this and for considering contributing to this project!